 What is 404 error?

-a 404 error page is a web page on a website which primarily shows visitors a warning message and explains that visitors just try to access web pages don't exist at the moment of access.
+A 404 error page is a web page on a website that primarily shows visitors a warning message and explains that visitors just tried to access web pages that don’t exist at the moment of access.

-If your website is abc.com, and your "abc.com" has only 2 pages, abc.com/product and abc.com/contactus.
-It means you have a page for your products and contact form.
-But you don't have any policy page yet.
+If your website is yourwebsite.com, and your “yourwebsite.com” has only 2 pages, yourwebsite.com/product and yourwebsite.com/contactus.
+It means you have a page for your products and a contact form.
+But you don’t have any policy page yet.